minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 Note: The useragent will be anonimized.

-POST is used to aid in preventing logging/caching of the token.
+POST is used instead of GET to aid in preventing logging/caching of the token.

 ### Returning a 'pending' state